Skip to content

 f.
 Eco-Friendly Customers.

 These customers prioritize environmentally-friendly shipping options, such as carbon-neutral delivery or reusable packaging.
-For example, you may have target customers who will only use a carbon-neutral delivery services.
+For example, you may have a sizable customer segment who will only use a carbon-neutral delivery services.
 Thus, they will pay extra for this type of delivery service.

 g.
 Freight Appointment Customers.

 These customers require delivery appointments for larger or heavier items that require special handling.
 For example, customers ordering large appliances like refrigerators or washing machines that require special handling and delivery.
 Additionally, many customers will pay for a “white gloves” in-house delivery versus curbside delivery.
-Also, see SC Tech Insights’ Large Package Shipping Mistakes And How To Ship More Cheaply for more insights on shipping large packages.
+Also, see my article, Large Package Shipping Mistakes And How To Ship More Cheaply for more insights on shipping large packages.

-For more on types of eCommerce shipping and package delivery costs, see ShipBob’s Ecommerce Shipping Guide and SC Tech Insights’ Package Delivery – See How To Stop Surging Costs And Make Your Customers Happy.
+For more on types of ecommerce shipping and package delivery costs, see ShipBob’s Ecommerce Shipping Guide and my article, Package Delivery – See How To Stop Surging Costs And Make Your Customers Happy.

-A 5-Step Market Segment Approach To Optimize Your eCommerce Delivery Speed Options.
+3. A Five-Step Market Segment Approach To Optimize Your Ecommerce Delivery Speed Options.

 Offer Shipping Options That Will Make Your Business More Competitive: A 5-Step Market Segment Approach.

-Monitoring Customer Satisfaction and Feedback For eCommerce Delivery Speed Options.
+4. Monitoring Customer Satisfaction and Feedback For Ecommerce Delivery Speed Options.

-In order to ensure your chosen eCommerce delivery speed options continue to delight customers, it’s crucial to monitor their satisfaction levels closely.
-Solicit feedback through post-purchase surveys or reviews to gauge overall satisfaction with the entire order process.
+In order to ensure your chosen ecommerce delivery speed options continue to delight customers, it’s crucial to monitor their satisfaction levels closely.
+For instance, you can solicit feedback through post-purchase surveys or reviews to gauge overall satisfaction with the entire order process.
 It’s also important to keep an eye on any emerging trends in customer complaints or praise related specifically to delivery speed options.
 By staying proactive in monitoring customer satisfaction, you can adjust your delivery offerings as needed and maintain a loyal, happy customer base.

 For more references on delivery speed options, see Mckinsey’s Retail’s need for speed: Unlocking value in omnichannel delivery and ShipBob’s Ecommerce Shipping Guide.
 Also, for more information on optimizing delivery costs, see SC Tech Insights’ Package Delivery – See How To Stop Surging Costs And Make Your Customers Happy.